OpenUpSA/crime-stats-demystifed/README.md

    As an example, let us choose a precinct P (the analysis is preformed for all).
    The rate estimate becomes: number of crimes in P/number of people in P.
    Thus, in order to calculate the rate, we need an estimate of the total population in P.

-   This can be inferred as a sum of people from all intersections of P with SALs,
+   This can be inferred as a sum of people from all intersections of P with SALs:

-    which is achieved as follows:
-   - find the SALs that intersect P with it by area > 0 (no border cases)
+   - find the SALs that intersect P with intersection area > 0 (no border cases)
-   - for each of the intersecting SALs we calculate the fraction of intersection and number of people that fall in the intersection based how much of the total SAL area is included within P. For example, if a given SAL with 100 people living in it intersects P with in 50%, the population of the intersection would be 0.5*100 = 50
+   - for each of the intersecting SALs we calculate the number of people that fall in the intersection based on the fraction of SAL's area included in P. For example, if a given SAL with 100 people living in it intersects P in 50%, the population of the intersection would be 0.5*100 = 50
-    - summing up the populations from the intersections of P, we get the estimate we are after.
+    - summing up the populations from such the intersections included in P, we get the estimate we are looking for.

-2. Given the crime rate per person in P and the population data in all intersections, the expected number of crimes in a SAL is a calculated by multiplying the number of people in a given intersection by the rate of P the intersection is contained in, summed over all intersections of SAL with any of the police precincts
+2. Given the crime rate per person in P and the population data in all intersections calculated in 1., the expected number of crimes in a SAL is a obtained by multiplying the number of people in a given intersection by the crime rate of the police precinct intersection belongs to, summed over all intersections of SAL with any of the police precincts